Poker, Personal Finance, and Life

 A simple poker strategy is to accept positive expectation bets and avoid negative ones.
 Easy to say.
 You’re faced with making judgments with incomplete information and assessing the intent of other players who are purposefully trying to deceive you.

 Many life decisions are like this — e.g., what job to take, apartment to rent, car to buy, or whom to marry — you have to weigh the probabilities and make decisions before having all the facts or complete clarity about the motivations of others.
+If you wait for certainty before deciding, you probably waited too long.

 3. Don’t fall in love with your hand.